List of Tron (franchise) characters: Clu 2

-Clu 2 short for Clu 2.0, is an updated version of Clu that Kevin created to oversee the development of the Grid.
+Clu 2 short for Clu 2.0, is an updated version of Clu that Flynn created to oversee the development of the Grid.
 He is the main antagonist of Tron: Legacy.

 Programmed with the command of creating a "perfect system", Clu 2 grew to resent Flynn, particularly his fondness for the "imperfect", spontaneously generated Isos, or "isomorphic algorithms".
 Clu 2 betrayed Flynn and Tron to seize control of the Grid and enacted genocide upon the Isos, forcing Flynn into hiding for twenty years after he rescued Quorra.

 During this time, Clu 2 reprogrammed his opponents as soldiers for his army, led by a reprogrammed Tron under the name Rinzler, while seeking Flynn for his "identity disc", whose contents would allow Clu 2 to cross into the real world.
 He later lures Kevin's son Sam into the Grid and attempts to kill him before using him to draw out Flynn and obtains his identity disc, but is defeated when Flynn 'reintegrates' him into himself, apparently destroying them both.